iqtree/VBayes/README.md

 ### 1.2.
 Install dependencies

-VBayes requires Pytorch version 2.6.0 or higher with dependencies listed in `requirements.txt` filr.
+VBayes requires Pytorch version 2.6.0 or higher with dependencies listed in `requirements.txt` file.
 Make sure you have `requirements.txt` in the project root, then run:
 ```bash
 pip install -r requirements.txt
 ```
-Make sure you have `requirements.txt` in the project root, then run:

 ## 2. Commandline arguments for running VBayes.